 Very bad results were achieved of long-term "pathological neoliberal model", mentioned by M. Mesaric (2012, p.
 21).
 The level of unemployment and public debt are high, production and exports are low, living standards also, social inequality and discontent are high, and the crisis has turned into a long-term constant.
 Neoliberalism did not limit violence in society.
 On the contrary, it helped its expansion.
-According to D. North et al. (2009) violence include various forms of social pathology: the non-market appropriation of rents, buying votes, corruption, exploiting privileges, coalitions of interests, ignoring the masses, etc.).
+According to D. North, J. Walis and B. Weingast (2009) violence include various forms of social pathology: the non-market appropriation of rents, buying votes, corruption, exploiting privileges, coalitions of interests, ignoring the masses, etc.).